apache/iotdb/docs/UserGuide/Cluster/Cluster-Setup.md

 sudo bash sbin\stop-standalone.sh
 ```

-Note: On Linux, the 1C1D processes both launches on background, and you can see confignode1.log and datanode1.log
+Note: On Linux, the 1C1D processes both launches in the background, and you can see confignode1.log and datanode1.log
 for details.

+The stop-standalone.sh may not work well without sudo, since IoTDB's port numbers may be invisible without permission.
 If stop-standalone.sh meets some error, you can use "jps" or "ps aux | grep iotdb" to obtain the process ids,
 and use "sudo kill -9 <process-id>" to manually stop the processes.

-### Start Cli
+## Start Cli

 Cli shell is in sbin folder.